KeanuGh/myROOT_analysis_framework/README.md

 - Group: Cuts with the same 'group' value will be applied simultaneously
 - Symmetric: whether the cut is symmetric.
 Eg in the example the cut on `MC_WZmu_el_eta_born` will actually be `|MC_WZmu_el_eta_born| < 2.4`

+[OUTPUTS]
-[OUTPUTS] are a list of the variables that you plan to plot.
+List of the variables that you plan to plot.
 The variables that are cut on will still be accessible in the dataframe though so you can plot them if you want

+[OPTIONS]
-[OPTIONS] so far just contains 'sequential'.
-This set whether the cuts should be applied one after the other or separately.
+'sequential': This set whether the cuts should be applied one after the other or separately.
 Remember if sequential is true that the order in which you write in [CUTS] matters
+'grouped cutflow': this sets whether the different cut groupings should be set applied as a single cut in the cutflow

 ## Extra variables
 In `utils.var_helpers` I've definied a few variables aren't in AnalysisTop outputs, eg transverse mass or boson rapidity.
 These can be used as variables in the cutfile and the framework will calculate them for you: extracting the variables it needs to calculate then deleting the unnecessary columns afterwards.

-So far the variables I've defined are:
+So far the defined variables are:
 - `mu_mt` & `e_mt` (actually boson transverse mass for different W/Z decays)
 - `w_y`, `z_y`, `v_y` (W/Z rapidity.
 They all do the same thing)